Kids of All Ages (Three-Day) Itinerary

 Book your room at the Holiday Inn Express & Suites Longmont to turn in for the night, but make sure to pack your swimsuits.
 The hotel offers a heated indoor pool with kid-friendly water features including a slide and an indoor hot tub for parents to relax.
 Or, plan to spend your nights at the Hampton Inn Longmont, just a stone’s throw away from the Longmont Museum & Cultural Center.

-Just a short ride from the Agricultural Heritage Center is McIntosh Lake.
+Next, head out to McIntosh Lake.
 With two playgrounds, a 3.5 mile trail along the lake, spectacular views and wildlife viewing (prairie dogs, bald eagles, pelicans and herons are often seen here), kids will love this stop!

 From McIntosh Lake, take a short drive to Warrior Playground, a full-scale Ninja Warrior and Obstacle Course Race training facility for kids and adults.
 Here you can experience the thrill of tackling the challenges seen on TV since many Warrior Playground obstacles are replicas straight from the American Ninja Warrior show.
 Train like a ninja while having fun!
 Make reservations and check out their schedule here.